The Dynamics of Rank-Maximal and Popular Matchings: Updates of Reduced Graphs

 \end{enumerate} \end{lemma}

 \begin{proof}

 We first prove $(1)$.
-From Theorem \ref{cor} point 3 we know that $N_i$ is a rank maximal matching of $H_i$ and also $N_i$ is a maximum matching of $H'_i$.
+From Theorem \ref{cor} point 3 we know that $N_i$ is a rank-maximal matching of $H_i$ and also a maximum matching of $H'_i$.
 Theorem \ref{cor} point 3 implies that $N_i$ is a maximum matching of $\tilde{H}_i$.
 Both $H'_i$ and $\tilde{H}_i$ have the same set of vertices, thus free vertices with respect to $N_i$ are the same in $H'_i$ and $\tilde{H}_i$ and $(1)$ holds.